arsummers/busmall/README.md

 Added a set of three filler images at the top, so that the ones showing as default don't count to votes.
     1. Voting clicks will be clicks -1, don't make a variable though, that breaks it.
 Write it into table.
 Step 3.
+Handle image display
+    1.Can't show duplicate image on click
+        --> Tried to use Fisher-Yates shuffle, and a splice method.
+Both broke the code.
+    2.All images must be different than the one previously shown